zramsay/eris-cli/docs/tutorials/getting-started.md

 ### Troubleshooting Your Install

-If you have any errors which arise during the installation process, please see our [trouble shooting page](/docs/tutorials/install-troubleshooting/) or visit our [support forums](https://support.monax.io)
+If you have any errors which arise during the installation process, please see our [trouble shooting page](/docs/tutorials/install-troubleshooting/) or join [The Marmot Den](https://slack.monax.io)

 # Step 2: Roll Your Own Blockchain in Seconds